What does it cost?

 • Since 2008, the program has had a 100 percent internship match rate

-• The Department of Counseling and Psychological Services has a strong interdisciplinary, applied and prevention focus, including doctoral programs in counseling psychology, school psychology and counselor education.
+• The Department of Counseling and Psychological Services has a strong interdisciplinary, applied and prevention focus

 • Georgia State is one of the fastest-growing universities in Georgia and one of the most diverse universities in the U.S.

-• Prospective students: If you would like to talk to a student for inside information who is part of the program, feel free to contact Wendy Hsu at [email protected].
+• Prospective students: If you would like to talk to a student for inside information who is part of the program, please connect with us and we will include you in one of our program-specific information sessions or help you connect with existing students or alumni.

 Program Details